Some simple ingredients found in the kitchen may also benefit the skin when used topically. This may include oatmeal, milk, and more.

 How to use it

-You can use cow’s milk like a toner to exfoliate your skin, leaving it smooth and bright, or mix with flour to create a mask, Walsh suggests.
+You can use cow’s milk like a toner to exfoliate your skin, or mix with flour to create a mask, Walsh suggests.
 Or add 1 or 2 cups to your bath for an all-over skin treat.

 For some, it’s a morning pick-me-up.
 Coffee may be just as good at reviving your energy levels as it is for reviving your skin.